Online financing, rising costs squeeze profits at China's midsize banks

 CCB is due to kick off the banking sector's third-quarter earnings season on Thursday.

-Second-tier lenders, also known as joint stock banks, have, on average, a market capitalisation of less than 300 billion yuan (30.47 billion pounds), significantly smaller than the big five lenders.
+Second-tier lenders, also known as joint stock banks, have, on average, a market capitalisation of less than 300 billion yuan, significantly smaller than the big five lenders.

 Chinese banks' net interest margins (NIMs), or the gap between what the lenders pay out for deposits and rake in from loans, have come under pressure from aggressive competition from online financing firms such as e-commerce group Alibaba's Yuebao platform.